A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 A person in a balaclava putting on a mask labeled as Ana Smith, indicated by an arrow.

 Because an SSN is unique to every individual, it is a very useful identification tool.
-But since it’s difficult to use on its own, criminals get quite crafty when it comes to using your Social Security number
+But since it’s difficult to use on its own, criminals get quite crafty when it comes to using your Social Security number for fraudulent purposes.

 1. Financial identity theft